 She had the boys place everything into their storage bag.
 If you wanted to have a self-contained first aid kit, you could put the supplies in a smaller zipper bag, an empty pill bottle or even in a travel soap container.

 Another alternative is to play only one round, and give the boys a pre-packaged first aid kit.
-You can get them for less than a dollar at Target.

 At the whistle station, the boys demonstrated the Cub Scout Handshake and talked about what it meant.
 In exchange, they got their whistle!
 The Cub Scouts learned that the whistle is ONLY to be used in an emergency, but they got to practice blowing it a couple of times.
 It then went into the storage bag.